alejandrovrojas/nano/README.md

 <!-- list_item.html -->
 <li>{fruit}</li>
 ```
-Therefore it's also possible to define/rewrite variables using the `with` keyword along with a list of `(key: value, key: value)` pairs
+It's also possible to define/rewrite variables using the `with` keyword along with a list of `(key: value, key: value)` pairs
 ```html
 <!-- list.html -->
 {for fruit, index in fruits}